Dr. Macarena Rau - Director / President

 Elisabeth Miller - Director

 Elisabeth Miller, MCIP, is a municipal urban planner with a specialty in urban safety and SafeGrowth®.
 Currently she is the Neighborhood Safety Coordinator responsible for implementing SafeGrowth® training and working with communities to identify issues, carry out risk assessments and safety audits, public engagement, and the implementation of safety recommendations.
 She also chairs the City of Saskatoon's CPTED Review Committee which is a partnership of various civic departments.

 Elisabeth is also responsible for organizing and co-teaching SafeGrowth® & CPTED courses to ensure that civic staff is appropriately trained.
 Over 200 people have been trained since 2000.

 Dr. Tim Pascoe - Regional Director (DOCA)

 Dr Tim Pascoe has been a Community Safety Researcher for over 25 years carrying out qualitative and quantitative research and evaluation.
 He has a particular interest in Designing and Managing Out Crime.
 His work has resulted in a publication record that has added to the understanding of community safety problems and solutions.

-He worked at the Ministries of Justice and Interior (National Crime Prevention Institute) and in 1984 founded a private consultancy and research bureau under the name DSP-groep (www.dsp-groep.nl).
+Paul (1952) studied Social Geography at the University of Amsterdam and Urban and Regional Planning at the same University.
+He worked at the Ministries of Justice and Interior (National Crime Prevention Institute) and in 1984 founded a private consultancy and research bureau under the name DSP-groep that he continues to lead today.

 To create safer environments and improve the quality of life through the use of CPTED principles and strategies